-The newer Meteor line of satellites (M2 specifically) from Russia, which provide much higher resolution.
+The newer Meteor line of satellites (M2 specifically) from Russia, which provides much higher resolution.
 As well as some geostationary satellites.
-The latter are perhaps a different article as I would not recommend starting with those.
+The latter is perhaps a different article as I would not recommend starting with those.

 Geostationary Orbiting Environmental Satellites (GOES) Weather Satellites are: